 Pulsus paradoxus is quantified by inflating a BP cuff to just above systolic BP and deflating it very slowly (eg, ≤ 2 mm Hg/heartbeat).
 The pressure is noted when Korotkoff sounds are first heard (at first, only during expiration) and when Korotkoff sounds are heard continuously.
 The difference between the pressures is the “amount” of pulsus paradoxus.

 Major peripheral pulses in the arms and legs are palpated for symmetry and volume (intensity).
 Elasticity of the arterial wall is noted.
 Absence of pulses may suggest an arterial disorder (eg, atherosclerosis Atherosclerosis Atherosclerosis is characterized by patchy intimal plaques (atheromas) that encroach on the lumen of medium-sized and large arteries.
 The plaques contain lipids, inflammatory cells, smooth muscle... read more ) or systemic embolism.
 Peripheral pulses may be difficult to feel in obese or muscular people.
 The pulse has a rapid upstroke, then collapses in disorders with a rapid runoff of arterial blood (eg, arteriovenous communication, aortic regurgitation Aortic Regurgitation Aortic regurgitation (AR) is incompetency of the aortic valve causing backflow from the aorta into the left ventricle during diastole.
 Causes include valvular degeneration and aortic root dilation... read more ).
 The pulse is rapid and bounding in hyperthyroidism Hyperthyroidism Hyperthyroidism is characterized by hypermetabolism and elevated serum levels of free thyroid hormones.
-Symptoms are many and include tachycardia, fatigue, weight loss, nervousness, and tremor... read more and hypermetabolic states; it is slow and sluggish in hypothyroidism Hypothyroidism Hypothyroidism is thyroid hormone deficiency.
-It is diagnosed by clinical features such as a typical facial appearance, hoarse slow speech, and dry skin and by low levels of thyroid hormones... read more .
+Symptoms include palpitations, fatigue, weight loss, heat intolerance, anxiety, and tremor... read more and hypermetabolic states; it is slow and sluggish in hypothyroidism Hypothyroidism Hypothyroidism is thyroid hormone deficiency.
+Symptoms include cold intolerance, fatigue, and weight gain.
+Signs may include a typical facial appearance, hoarse slow speech, and dry skin.
+Diagnosis... read more .
 If pulses are asymmetric, auscultation over peripheral vessels may detect a bruit due to stenosis.

 Observation, palpation, and auscultation of both carotid pulses may suggest a specific disorder (see table Carotid Pulse Amplitude and Associated Disorders Carotid Pulse Amplitude and Associated Disorders ).
 Aging and arteriosclerosis lead to vessel rigidity, which tends to eliminate the characteristic findings.
 In very young children, the carotid pulse may be normal, even when severe aortic stenosis is present.